VulpineAmethyst/unown/README.md

 * `thread.html` -- Used by `merge_4chan.py` to render the whole thread.
 * `thread_post.html` -- Used by `merge_4chan.py` to render posts in the
   thread.

+Additional scripts may be incorporated for other purposes.